This is part one of The Black Sportswoman’s Starter Kit: the history makers.

 - María Isabel Urrutia (b.
 1965) is a world champion weightlifter who won the first ever gold medal for Colombia at the Summer Olympics (Sydney 2000).
 She previously competed in the 1988 Olympics and South American games in the discus and shot put.

-- Ora Washington (1898-1971) is considered America’s first Black woman sports celebrity and played both tennis and basketball.
+- Ora Washington (1898-1971) is considered the USA's first Black woman sports celebrity and played both tennis and basketball.
 On the tennis court, Washington won 12-straight American Tennis Association doubles titles and nine-straight singles titles.
 In basketball, Washington won 11 consecutive world titles and played for the Philadelphia Tribunes and Germantown Hornets.

 - Natasha Watley (b.
-1981) is an American softball legend, winning gold and silver medals at the Athens 2004 and Beijing 2008 Olympics, respectively, as well as a professional all-star and college All-American who set records while competing for UCLA.
+1981) is an U.S. softball legend, winning gold and silver medals at the Athens 2004 and Beijing 2008 Olympics, respectively, as well as a professional all-star and college All-American who set records while competing for UCLA.

 Have any suggestions/recommendations for future coverage?
 Email email@example.com.